Dr Richard Dune

 Accident

 An accident is a separate, identifiable, unintended incident leading to physical injury or ill health.
 This includes acts of non-consensual violence against people at work.
-Understanding what constitutes an accident helps prevent and ensure a prompt response when they occur.
+Understanding what constitutes an accident helps prevent and ensure a prompt response when it occurs.

 Hazard